archfan/mi-core-base/README.md

 - `root_ssh_rsa`: private ssh rsa key for root user
 - `root_ssh_rsa_pub`: public ssh key for root user (mostly not required)

-### munin

-List of ip addresses of the munin master server that is allowed to connect.
-The ip addresses should be seperated by whitespace or newline.

-- `munin_master_allow`: ip addresses (alternative hostname) of the munin master node

 ### nullmailer